 Isn't it just the worst???

-In a smarty, arty looking shop selling cards, wrapping paper and small gifty things, I spent no less than £23 on cards, wrapping paper and a small gifty thingy I couldn't resist.
+In a smarty, arty looking shop selling cards, wrapping paper and small gifty things, I spent no less than £23.
 While the woman behind the counter was bagging up my purchases, she tried to engage me in chat to the extent that I almost said, "look, I just want to buy the birthday cards, I don't want a freakin' relationship."
-During this (mostly one-sided) conversation she tried to get me to sign up for a loyalty card (which would include being emailed with news of promotions, having my details passed on to others, etc etc).
+During this (mostly one-sided) conversation she tried to get me to sign up for a loyalty card.
 When I said I didn't want one, she insisted on 'just popping' the details into my bag anyway.
 During the five minutes she took to roll up my wrapping paper, she also pointed out many other attractive items within the shop.
 Dead chattily, like.
 Obviously this was company policy; some other person suggested I 'have a nice day' on the way out, too.
-I chose to ignore her in a dignified manner, rather than pointing out that we are in Tyne and Wear, not San Diego, and telling her to bugger off, which is what I felt more like doing.
+Doesn't really sit right in Tyne and Wear, somehow.

 That's one shop I won't be going back to.
 Next I went to WH Smiths, where I was accosted by someone trying to sell me something on the way in, offered a bargain on items similar to those I was purchasing whilst at the till, and accosted by someone else trying to sign me up for WH Smith insurance/a monthly subscription to Beekeeping Monthly on the way out.